simonpok/Roll-The-Dice/readme.txt

-#this is a simple Pig Where the First one to score 50 is a winner!!
+#this is a simple Pig Game,Where the First one to score 50 is a winner!!